ezra365/Newsify/README.md

 5) Run the script in chunk 3 to generate summaries for the articles scraped in chunk 2.
 The code will generate summaries for each article and save them in a dictionary.
 You may also choose to change the prompt engineering in the template to further suit your specific requirements.

 6) Input some feedback on the summaries in chunk 4 and run the code to upload a feedback form to a database hosted on a Heroku SQL server.
-This will allow me to better understand specific use-cases and improve the quality of the model and prompt engineering accordingly.
+This will allow me to better understand specific use-cases and improve both the quality of the model and the prompt engineering accordingly.

 Thanks for using!